-Recently, 26-year-old Christian Dawkins was found bribing and conspiring with NCAA coaches to pressure players to sign with his sports management company and financial advisers.
+Recently, 26-year-old Christian Dawkins was found bribing and conspiring with NCAA coaches.
+He was attempting to pressure players to sign with his sports management company and financial advisers.

 Dawkins was sentenced to a year and a half in prison.
 His case is being appealed.
-During the trial, in which Dawkins broke down crying several times, his attorney, Steven Haney, made the claim, “Notwithstanding the terms of the current protective order, the Government is fully aware numerous Division I head basketball coaches engaged in the same conduct as charged in his case, but for some inexplicable reason were not charged.”
+During the trial, in which Dawkins broke down crying several times.
+His attorney made the claim, “The Government is fully aware numerous Division I head basketball coaches engaged in the same conduct.”
+But for some inexplicable reason, these coaches were not charged.

 If this statement is true, then what action has been taken (or not taken) in the past?
 What will this mean for the future of Dawkins, as well as collegiate coaches and athletes?